qTox/qTox/INSTALL.md

 Installation on OSX, isn't quite straight forward, here is a quick guide on how to install;

-Note that qTox now requires OpenCV and OpenAL for audio and video.
+Note that qTox now requires OpenCV and OpenAL for video and audio.

 The first thing you need to do is install ProjectTox-Core with a/v support.
 Refer to the INSTALL guide in the PrjectTox-Core github repo.